-What I Learned After Moving My Website to a New Host
+What I Learned After My Website Move to a New Host

-If you’ve visited my website over the past six months, you might have noticed that things have looked kind of wonky until recently.
+If you’ve visited my website over the past six months, you might have noticed that there was a period when things looked kind of wonky until recently.

 Don’t know what I mean?